totaloncue/guides/nextjs/nextjs_overview.md

    npm run start
    ```

-   1. The start script can be customised with a port parameter
+   1. The start script can be customized with a port parameter

 ## Folder structure